JoshB29/DeMAND-algorithm/README.md

 ## Installation

-DeMAND is written in R, so if you do not have R, install that first (https://www.r-project.org/)
+DeMAND is written in R, so if you do not have R, install that first (https://www.r-project.org/).
+After DeMAND and DeMANDfast are downloaded, put their locations in R_LIBS_USER in your bash profile

+## Run DeMANDfast